Text and photos © 2021 Steve D’Antonio Marine Consulting, Inc.

 With boat sales progressing at a furious pace for the past nine months, it only stands to reason that more of my clients are encountering the for sale by owner (FSBO) scenario.
 Selling a vessel without using a broker can be very attractive for one obvious reason, the seller avoids a potentially hefty commission fee, and who could be disparaged for attempting to save money?
 However, as is often the case, it’s not as simple as it may seem.

-While this approach offers potentially clear financial advantages for sellers, it’s not entirely without risk, especially if you haven’t done it before.
+While this approach offers potentially clear financial advantages for sellers (one of my colleagues jokingly refers to FSBO as ‘For Seller’s Benefit Only’), it’s not entirely without risk, especially if you haven’t done it before.
 That risk and reward can and should be weighed.
 More importantly, however, the risk for the buyer is potentially far greater, and once again especially for the uninitiated.
 In a traditional listing, the commission is included in the asking price.
 The commission can be considered part of the sale price of the vessel, so the buyer is in fact paying this, and the buyer often has no representation in a FSBO deal.
 Therefore, the buyer is taking a greater risk, while receiving none of the reward.

 In a broker-less sale, the following are aspects worthy of consideration, for both sellers and buyers, but buyers in particular.
 These are services a buyer’s broker should provide, and in doing so it’s how he or she earns his or her commission.